RaviTambade/TFLdotNET/notes/extendai.md

 # The Skill Transition

-I would teach this transition to Transflower learners as:
+The transition to Transflower learners should look like as:

 | Traditional Skill    | AI-Extended Skill                      |
 | -------------------- | -------------------------------------- |